mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ## Choosing a UPS (battery backup)

 When I lived in Manhattan, I'd experience around five power outages per year.
-They were all brief, but they were long enough to reboot my computer, so I bought a battery backup system.
+They were all brief, but they were long enough to power cycle my computer, so I bought a battery backup system.

+I've used that same battery backup for XX years.
+It's been a good investment.
+For short power outages, the battery keeps my systems online.
+For extended outages, the battery gives me enough time to gracefully shutdown my systems to avoid data loss.

+My battery backup was also one of the main sources of cables in my office.
+Before I got my rack, a single UPS was powering my desktop PC, two servers, a router, and a switch all in different corners of my office.
+I wanted a rack-mounted UPS so that all the power cabling could be limited to just the rack.

 ### Does it need to send alerts?